Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </metadata>
 ```

-Note that due to the definition of GPZ it is also possible to reference paths outside of the GPZ:
+The current GPZ [proposal](../../usage/gpz/README.md) is near identical to KMZ and thus it would also possible to reference paths outside of the GPZ:

 ```xml
 <metadata>